deep8787/batocera-emulationstation/README.md

 Ctrl+X and press Y to save

 Reboot and it should load up into the new EmulationStation.
 FYI this is a work in progress, most of the Start menu items dont work yet.
+Nor does booting roms.
+All in good time, if anyone wants to help, they are more then welcome to!